AES Encryption and Decryption Online

 Fix: Ensure the same key, IV, and associated data are used for both encryption and decryption.

-Fix: Ensure the same padding scheme is used and avoid padding-based modes when possible by switching to AES-GCM.
+Fix: Ensure the same padding scheme is used on both sides.
+Switch to AES-GCM to avoid padding-based modes entirely.

 Secret Key Format